 The Mission of the Verona Public Schools, the center of an engaged and supportive community, is, in partnership with a supportive community, we inspire our students to be creative, critical thinkers and compassionate global citizens through dynamic teaching, meaningful curricula, and enriching experiences.
 With that in mind, teachers and staff have created a culture of learning that promotes discovery and achievement and connections to the “real” world.
 These core and special academic programs for grades 5-8 provide opportunities for our students to flourish in an intellectually stimulating environment.

-The 2019-2020 school year marks the fifth year of the house model structure at HBW, with the goal of providing smaller and more personalized learning communities for our students.
+The 2021-2022 school year marks the seventh year of the house model structure at HBW, with the goal of providing smaller and more personalized learning communities for our students.
 The house model structure provides frequent opportunities for grade level team members to effectively identify students in need of further academic, social, or emotional support and respond by designing and implementing appropriate interventions.
 Additionally, grade level teams are committed to developing partnerships between the school and home through frequent individual and grade level-specific communication.

 World language classes offered in Mandarin, Spanish, or French emphasize culture and oral language development.
 Cycle classes offer students the opportunity to take mini-courses in oceanography, music, coding, technology, engineering and design (TED), anthropology, art, and theater arts, to name a few.
 Beginning in the 2022-2023 school year, cycle class entitled, Global Storytellers (grade 7), Digital Literacy (8th grade), and Making Cents of Money (8th grade) were added.
 Additionally, students can sign up to participate in National History Day and Future Cities competitions.
 Science and math classes at all levels promote inquiry and problem solving.
 For accelerated students, advanced language arts, and geometry, and algebra are offered in seventh and eighth grades.